Aupajo/middleman-search_engine_sitemap/README.md

 [Sitemaps](http://www.sitemaps.org/) are an open standard to tell search engines (such as Google) about each page on your site, how often they're updated, and how important each page is, relative to other pages on your site.

-This project aims to simplify including the sitemap XML file along with your Middleman site, so that you can better instruct search engines on how to index your pages.
+This project aims to simplify serving the sitemap XML file from your Middleman site, so that you can better instruct search engines on how to index your pages.

 For more information on the standard itself, please visit http://www.sitemaps.org/.